 +Great disable potential

 +Good stall potential

-Rafiki is a rather unique Support hero in that he is the only one among his peers that is positioned in the frontline.
+Rafiki is a rather unique Support hero in that he is one of the only ones among his peers that is positioned in the frontline.
 His Green and Blue skills cause him to leap into different directions, depending on circumstances, while also avoiding damage in the process.
 He provides solid control with his powerful stun and frequent blinds, but it’s when he whacks his ally is when he’s at his best.
 “The Past Hurts” bestows a tremendous buff to his target’s Basic Attack and Armor, giving that ally a great boost in their potential.
 As a frontline hero, he also has great survivability, constantly healing himself and occasionally leaping out of harm’s way.
 “Healing Breath” is an absurd self-preservation move that can make even Wolverine blush.
 He becomes immune to all disables and will survive everything.
 Not even the full force of Jack Sparrow’s “Avast” can put him down during this state of trance.
 This key ability gives him a good niche for stall teams, brilliant for defense!
 Rafiki’s unique mix of disruption and enhancement works well in any game mode.
 Unless you absolutely need to heal, you can opt to not activate “Healing Breath” if you’re on manual so Rafiki can continue to disrupt with blinds and be more proactive in general.